 225 enforcement agency shall work with the Community/Public Health Officer to execute the 226 Community/Public Health Officer's orders and properly guard any place if quarantine or other 227 restrictions on communicable disease are violated or intent to violate is manifested.
 228 302.7-7.
 Expenses for law.
-229 (c) When the Community/Public Health Officer deems it necessary medical care, food, and other
+229 (c) When the Community/Public Health Officer deems it necessary medical care, food, and other 230 articles needed for an infected individual shall be charged against the individual or whoever is 231 liable for the individual's support.
+The OCHS is responsible for the following costs accruing under

-- (c) When the Community/Public Health Officer deems it necessary medical care, food, and other articles needed for an infected individual shall be charged against the individual or whoever is liable for the individual's support.
-The OCHS is responsible for the following costs accruing under this section unless the costs are payable through third party liability or through any benefit system: - (a) the expense for law enforcement assistance under 302.7-4. - (b) the expense of maintaining quarantine and isolation of the that an individual be quarantined area. - the expense of conducting examinations and tests made under the direction of, isolated, or otherwise restricted in a separate place, the Community/Public Health Officer shall have that individual removed to such a designated place, if it can be done without danger to the individual's health. - (d) the expense of care for dependent persons of the infected individual. - 302.7 8.
+- food, and other or whoever is liable for the individual's support.
+The OCHS is responsible for the following costs accruing under this section unless the costs are payable through third party liability or through any benefit system: - (a) the expense for law enforcement assistance under 302.7-4. - (b) the expense of maintaining quarantine and isolation of thethat an individual be quarantined area. - the expense of conducting examinations and tests made under the direction of, isolated, or otherwise restricted in a separate place, the Community/Public Health Officer shall have that individual removed to such a designated place, if it can be done without danger to the individual's health. - (d) the expense of care for dependent persons of the infected individual. - 302.7-8.
 When 302.7-6.
 Action when a Public Health Emergency is Proclaimed.
-In addition, when a public health emergency is proclaimed, the Community/Public Health Officer may do all of the following, as necessary: - (a) order organize the vaccination of individuals; - (1) The following types of individuals shall not be subject to a vaccination: - (A) an individual to receive a vaccination, unlesswho the vaccination is reasonably likely to lead to serious harm to the individual or the; and - (B) an individual, for reason of religion or conscience, refuses to obtain the vaccination. - (b)-\isolate or quarantine individuals, including those who are unable or unwilling to receive thea vaccination-under (a).; and - (c)-prevent any individual, except for those individuals authorized by the Community/Public Health Officer, from entering an isolation or quarantine premises.
+In addition, when a public health emergency is proclaimed, the Community/Public Health Officer may do all of the following, as necessary: - (a) order organize the vaccination of individuals; - (1) The following types of individuals shall not be subject to a vaccination: - (A) an individual to receive a vaccination, unlesswho the vaccination is reasonably likely to lead to serious harm to the individual or the; and - (B) an individual, for reason of religion or conscience, refuses to obtain the vaccination. - (b)- isolate or quarantine individuals, including those who are unable or unwilling to receive thea vaccination under (a).; and - (c)- prevent any individual, except for those individuals authorized by the Community/Public Health Officer, from entering an isolation or quarantine premises.